ellennickles/tis-services/README.md

 Here's some useful information to run this project on your computers.
 Let's break it into several parts.

 ## Part 1: Gather / generate the data
-We need a corpus of conversational turns for Allison's [Semantic Similarity Chatbot](https://gist.github.com/aparrish/114dd7018134c5da80bae0a101866581).
+We need a corpus of conversational turns to use Allison's [Semantic Similarity Chatbot](https://gist.github.com/aparrish/114dd7018134c5da80bae0a101866581).

 Create a spreadsheet with four columns (no headers)--the code in `tis_setup.py` relies on this structure:
    1. row number